 In the event of an acutely distressed fetus, indicative of fetal hypoxia, the use of prophylactic steroids should not delay the delivery of an acutely distressed fetus.

 Although the use of repeated doses of glucocorticoids remains controversial, a meta-analysis concluded that repeated doses of prenatal corticosteroids in women who remained at risk for preterm birth 7 or more days after an initial course reduced the risk of their infants developing respiratory distress syndrome and reduced serious infant outcomes (relative risk 0.83 and 0.84, respectively).
 Treatment with repeat doses was associated with a reduction in mean birthweight of approximately 76 g; however, no differences in growth assessments or disabilities at early childhood were noted in follow-up.
-In view of these conclusions, the authors suggest that the clinician consider use of a single repeated dose of glucocorticoids if the patient remains at significant risk for preterm delivery within the next 7 days, at a gestational age less 34 weeks.
+In view of these conclusions, clinicians may consider use of a single repeated dose of glucocorticoids (rescue dose) at least 7-14 days from the initial treatment if the patient remains at significant risk for preterm delivery within the next 7 days, at a gestational age less 34 weeks.

 Group B streptococci prophylaxis